 By: Shaunese Johnson

 Heart beating.
 Mind racing.
 Body trembling.
 These are only a few of the many symptoms I felt as I laid in the hospital bed.
 How could this have even happened?
 I was feeling fine yesterday and the day before that.
 Well at least physically I felt okay, mentally I felt detached.
-One of the doctors walked in and asked me if I was going through any “stress induced activities?”
+One of the doctors walked in and asked me if I was going through any “stress induced activities?”, for stress handling If you need to find a legit Kratom pharmacy in Canada then you need to order gold bali kratom online here.

 Since I was so consumed with my work, I didn’t want any type of “distractions” in my way.
 Irritability was my common mood as I remember being randomly angry to bursting out crying.
 Those were the days I hated, as I tried, to avoid all human contact which was sometimes impossible.
 I had to wear a mask in order to cover what I really going through.